-A trademark is a word (or words), a design, or a combination of these, used to identify the goods or services of one person or organization.
+A trademark is a word (or words), a design, a combination of these, or simply a sign, used to identify the goods or services of one person or organization.
 Your trademark helps your customers distinguish your products and services from others in the marketplace.
 A trademark registration provides prima facie evidence of ownership.
 In a dispute, the registered owner does not have to prove ownership; the onus is on the challenger.

 In the simplest terms, “copyright” means “the right to copy.”
 In general, only the copyright owner, often the creator of the work, is allowed to produce or reproduce the work or to permit anyone else to do so.
 Copyright applies to all original, dramatic, musical, artistic and literary works (including computer programs).
 It also applies to performances, communication signals and sound recordings.
 Copyright exists automatically when an original work is created; however, registration gives you a certificate that states that you are the owner, which can be used in court as evidence of ownership.

 An Industrial design is the visual features of shape, configuration, pattern or ornament—or any combination of these features—applied to a finished article made by hand, tool or machine.
 The design must have features that appeal to the eye.
 To be eligible for registration, your design must be original.